darwinanddavis/data_projects/meta.md

 **Outcomes**

-* Literature keyword search bot
+* Keyword query bot
-* Meta-analysis keyword data bot
+* Data scraper bot
 * NPSI model

 ******

-### Literature keyword search bot
+### Keyword query bot

 The bot reads a .txt file containing literature entries resulting from a keyword search term query similar to a Web of Science database search.
-It then converts this file into a readable .csv file with each row as a different paper.
-Using user-defined keyword search terms, it then scrapes the .csv file and returns a new file saved to the user's local hard drive with the final entries containing those search terms.
-Users can define what part of the paper they want to search, e.g. Title, Author, Abstract, etc.
+It then converts this file into a readable .csv file with each row as separate data, in this case, research articles.
+Using user-defined keyword search terms, it then scrapes the .csv file and returns a new file saved to the user's local hard drive with the final data entries containing the user-defined search terms.
+Users can define what part of the article they want to search, e.g. Title, Author, Abstract, etc.

 :one: [Download the instructions for running the bot in `R`](https://github.com/darwinanddavis/LECWorkingGroup/raw/master/keyword_scrape/lec_keyword_search.pdf)
 :two: [Download the model file (right click here and 'Save link as')](https://github.com/darwinanddavis/LECWorkingGroup/raw/master/keyword_scrape/lec_keyword_search.R?raw=true)